femitubosun/wander-task/README.md

 ## Project Overview

+You are tasked with developing a Node.js application using TypeScript that interacts with a weather API to fetch temperature data based on user-provided date and location parameters.
+The application must efficiently handle API rate limits and data formatting, and ensure data persistence using SQLite for caching.

 ## Technologies

 * Typescript
 * Express
 * Sqlite3
 * Prisma
+* Redis
+* BullMQ
 * Third-Party API

 ## Running the App